The Elementary Community

 Their studies emphasize the tremendous diversity of the world, which ultimately leads to an attitude of tolerance and respect.
 Love of Learning believes in following a child’s interests and needs while balancing this with the mastery of basic skills and core knowledge.

 This curriculum strongly emphasizes math and language, and then uses them to study other subjects including anthropology, astronomy, biology, chemistry, economics, geography, geology, government, history, philosophy, physics, political science, and sociology.
 These are all presented to each level, each year, simultaneously.
 This overlap creates what is, in Montessori, called a “spiral curriculum.”
 Art, music, and Spanish are part of the integrated Montessori prepared environment as well as being subjects that are taught in their own right.
 Technology is used in each classroom to support all the other curricular areas.
+Check out this video from the American Montessori Society that discusses the Elementary Years.

 Language to a Montessori child is very tactile, making the usually abstract concepts come to life.
 By learning about the parts of speech and their use in the English language, a child can relate this to his or her writing.
 When all of the skills learned in Grammar, Word Study, Literature, Handwriting, and Writing Skills all come together, the child is able to explore a world of fantasy and reality through writing and research.
 All of these skills then come together throughout the rest of the curriculum where they are repeatedly practiced.